 Not everyone was able to boast a high-flying job title, however.
 Many of the less exalted titles not only paid less well but were also explicitly gendered.

-A girl looking for work had many options: bus girl, counter girl, floor girl/pocketbook manufacturer, fountain girl, pantry girl, perforating girl/ETS, sales girl, and stock girl.
+A girl looking for work had options: bus girl, counter girl, floor girl/pocketbook manufacturer, fountain girl, pantry girl, perforating girl/ETS, sales girl, and stock girl.

 Many titles ended with -ess: directress of nurses, governess, hostess, janitress, laundress, seamstress, and stewardess.